 The OBWB recognizes the importance of enabling projects that enhance water quality and conserve water quantity in the Okanagan Valley.
-This program is intended to:

-- build a collaborative approach to water management; - promote more uniform standards and best practices throughout the valley; - increase knowledge sharing; - create innovative solutions; - help local organizations address water issues and enhance valley-wide sustainable water use; and - assist projects that might otherwise lack funds to move forward in a timely manner.
+This program is intended to build a collaborative approach to water management and promote more uniform standards and best practices throughout the valley.
+The OBWB hopes that the program will increase knowledge sharing and lead to the development of innovative solutions.
+The purpose of the program is to assist local organizations in addressing water issues and to enhance the valley-wide sustainable use of water.
+The OBWB aims to foster innovative and collaborative projects that might otherwise lack funds to move forward in a timely manner.